shrey27/Google-Search-Api-SSR/README.md

 ## Development

-- Use the below link to run the repl, where backend api is hosted
+- DB for hotels is hosted on a repl.
+Use the link below to access the repl and run it, before running the frontend code.
 ```
 https://replit.com/@shrey27/hotels-api
 ```